santavis/GPT-4V-social-perception/README.md

 </div>

-The repository contains data and analysis script used in the research article "TITLE" published in "JOURNAL"
+The repository contains data and analysis script used in the research article "TITLE" published in "JOURNAL".

 Code by Severi Santavirta & Yuhang Wu